chrisruenes1/LCMotive/README.md

   end
 ````

 A single call to render :template_name will cause the template to be rendered.
-This is accomplished by binding the current context to erb's result call:
+This is accomplished by binding the current context to erb's result method:

 ````Ruby
 def render(template_name)